 If the client doesn’t have an honest desire for change, such as a smoker who is only seeing a hypnotist at the urging of a spouse, they are not prepared to accept the suggestions for positive change.
 If, however, the smoker is fed up with the habit and no longer wants the cigarettes to be a part of their life, they are primed for success.

 Hypnosis is not a “one size fits all” process.
-Your hypnosis experience at Virginia Hypnosis will include a pre-session interview in which we will identify your goals and custom-design a program for your success.
+Your hypnosis experience with Stephanie will include a pre-session interview in which we will identify your goals and custom-design a program for your individual success.

 FICTION: Only gullible or weak-minded persons respond favorably to hypnosis.